abdulbahajaj/valkyrie/README.md

 # Valkyrie
-Valkyrie is a programming language designed for writing client-server applications without the redundant API code.
-The language is built on top of Clojure on the server side and ClojureScript on the client side.
+Valkyrie is a programming language designed for writing client-server applications without having to coordinate the client and the server.

+In every client/server application you have to build an API for the client and the server to communicate with each other.
+This is becoming more true in reactive applications.

+In the good old days, if you wanted to have an html page with some stuff from your database, you could just write an html page and open php brackets <? and write code to retrieve whatever you want and render it with the html page ?>.
+Since then the difficulty has increase substantially.
+To do that now you have to
+1. Write an html page
+2. Choose a way for the client to communicate to the server ( GraphQL?
+REST? )
+3. Design an API
+4. Implement it
+5. Test it
+6. Debug it until it works
+7. Hope that stuff don't change too much

 ## Demo
 Source repl: https://repl.it/@noapi/valkyrie#.replit